Ameba-AIoT/ai-video-analytics/source/user_manual/NN_deployment/NN_deployment.rst

 The Acuity toolkit would be required to generate the NN network binary file from a pre-trained model.
-The following documents and tools are provided by Verisillicon, and please refer its user guild to setup the PC environment.
+The following documents and tools are provided by Verisillicon, and please refer its user guide to setup the PC environment.

+Please refer to :ref:`target-section-acuity-install` about how to install Verisilicon's Acuity Toolkit

 Table 1-1 Acuity tool and document